nuejs/nue/packages/www/docs/nueserver.md

 bun install nueserver
 ```

-See the [Server API reference](server-api) for complete routing and context documentation.
+See the [Server API reference](server-api) and [Server testing](server-testing) for complete routing, context, D1, KV, and testing documentation.